 In order to ensure the brand was consistently applied, by all associated partners and agencies across all media and channels, we produced a Brand Book that detailed, established and presented the various components of the brand, demonstrating how all assets should be deployed and managed.
 Additional sections tackled facets of the brand, such as personality, iconography and typography.

 With the Rentinc brand repositioned and reinvigorated, we worked with the Rentinc in-house marketing team to manage the implementation across a range of media, ensuring a consistent and cohesive outcome.

-“When we approached Glorious, we excited to understand how they would reimagine the brand, in a way that would set Rentinc apart from the competition.
-The process they applied was both rigourous and insightful, giving us the confidence to be single-minded about the territory within the Leeds property letting market that we could occupy, Glorious encouraged us to be brave.
+“When we approached Glorious, we were excited to understand how they would reimagine the brand, in a way that would set Rentinc apart from the competition.
+The process they applied was both rigorous and insightful, giving us the confidence to be single-minded about the territory within the Leeds property letting market that we could occupy, Glorious encouraged us to be brave.
 We are delighted with the result, not least because early signs are that the rebrand has resonated with the student market!”

 If you like what we did for Rentinc we could do something for you.

 Sign up to our mailing list to receive all the latest news.